Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 ```

 This script:
-1. Generates the PRD document based on your description
+1. Generates a comprehensive PRD document based on your description
+2. Saves it as `prd.md` in your current directory
-2. Automatically saves it in Task Master compatible format (at `scripts/prd.txt`)
+3. Also saves it in Task Master compatible format (at `scripts/prd.txt`) in case you want to use Task Master later

-3. Provides instructions for using Task Master to parse the PRD
+## Optional: Task Master Integration

+> **Note:** Task Master integration is completely optional.
+You can use AI Expert Workflow on its own to generate PRDs.
+>
+> If you do want to use Task Master, you'll need these API keys:
+> - **OpenRouter API key** for AI Expert Workflow (get one from [OpenRouter](https://openrouter.ai/keys))
+> - **Anthropic API key** for Task Master AI (get one from [Anthropic](https://console.anthropic.com/))
+> - **Perplexity API key** (optional) for Task Master AI enhanced research capabilities (get one from [Perplexity](https://docs.perplexity.ai/docs/getting-started))

-#### Using Task Master to Parse the PRD
+### Using Task Master to Parse the PRD

-You can use Task Master in one of two ways:
+If you want to convert your PRD into development tasks, you can use Task Master in one of two ways:

-**Option 1: MCP Integration** (Recommended for Cursor users)
+**Option 1: MCP Integration** (For Cursor users)
 1. Add the Task Master MCP to your editor configuration:
    ```json
    "mcpServers": {